beeva-joseluisalcazar/beeva-best-practices-ci/devops/continuous_integration/README.md

 This document aims at make a complete description of the continuous integration system used in BEEVA projects.

 Using CI we will be able to keep a making sure the software checked in on the mainline is always in a state that can be deployed.
+Test, support, development and operations work together as one delivery team to automate and streamline the build, test and release process.

 Continuous Delivery is the natural extension of Continuous Integration: an approach in which teams ensure that every change to the system is releasable, and that we can release any version at the push of a button.